timokueck/PluginResources/README.md

 ## How to contribute translations

 You are speaking a different language?
-Thats great because we need you to help us translate our work into other languages.
+That's great because we need you to help us translating our work into other languages.
 The easiest way to contribute is to simply browse through the files [here](https://github.com/TechsCode/PluginResources/tree/master/Translations) and replace the english phrases.

 ---
 ### Steps to Contribute